Documentation Index

 Checks

 Checks are deterministic, free, and fast.
-They answer binary questions about the execution:
+They answer binary questions about the execution:- Output checks: Does the output contain a string?
+Match a regex?

 - Tool checks: Was a tool called?
 In the right order?
 Without duplicates?